Letting go of a poor performer can be the hardest decision you have ever made

-Terminating a contract with a poor performer is construed a “fair dismissal” under current UK employment law.
+Terminating a contract with a poor performer is construed as a “fair dismissal” under current UK employment law.
 However, where many employers become unstuck is the test of “acting reasonably”.
-If you follow the steps in the article how to manage a poor performer, and also make sure you have followed ACAS guidance; have been respectful and objective with your employee, you are more than likely to have acted reasonably.
-The legislation says employees can’t claim unfair dismissal unless they have been in employment for at least two years.
+If you follow the steps in the article on how to manage a poor performer, and also make sure you have followed ACAS guidance; and have been respectful and objective with your employee, you are more than likely to have acted reasonably.
+The legislation says employees can’t claim unfair dismissal unless they have been employed for at least two years.

 While this is helpful for employers.
 It is a bit of a red herring when deciding whether or not to terminate an employee.
 The fact that an employee might not have any right to appeal a decision to terminate does not mean an employer should not still act reasonably for ethical and reputational purposes.

 In certain circumstances, you may wish to negotiate a settlement agreement.
 This can be introduced at any stage in the proceedings.